francesco-allera/js-html-css-revolut/README.md

 ### Purpose of the exercise:

-Replicate the header from the Revolut landing page, especially the operation of the dropdown menu.
+Replicate the header from the Revolut landing page, especially the behavior of the dropdown menu.